 However, the voluminous notes that Joquez had made while working with the original Darkhold were sent to Monsignor Giuseppe Montesi at the Vatican.
 Joquez’s notes included a transcription of the long-sought spell for the destruction of vampires, which has since become known as the Montesi Formula.
 Dracula learned of Montesi’s discovery, however, and slew him.
 Giuseppe was succeeded by his brother, Vittorio, who remains curator of the Vatican’s occult library to this day.

-The original Darkhold had not been destroyed, but was instead brought to Wundagore Mountain by unknown means, where it fell into the hands of Modred the Mystic, who had recently been released from suspended animation.
-Modred then captured the mutant Scarlet Witch, who had been born there in the Citadel of Science during the battle between Chthon and the Knights of Wundagore.
+The original Darkhold had not been destroyed but was instead brought to Wundagore Mountain by unknown means, where it fell into the hands of Modred the Mystic, who had recently been released from suspended animation.
+Modred then captured the mutant superhero known as the Scarlet Witch, who had been born there in the Citadel of Science during the battle between Chthon and the Knights of Wundagore.
 Chthon then took demonic possession of the Scarlet Witch, but her teammates in the Avengers managed to free her and re-imprison Chthon’s earthly essence in Wundagore Mountain.
-The Avengers took the Darkhold with them back to Avengers Mansion in Manhattan.
+The Avengers took the Darkhold with them back to Avengers Mansion in New York City.

-Later, a cult of Darkholders used their magic to increase Dracula’s own powers.
-Dracula attempted to steal the Darkhold from Avengers Mansion, but Earth’s sorcerer supreme, Doctor Strange, teleported it to Castle Mordo in Transylvania.
+Later, a modern cult of Darkholders used their magic to increase Dracula’s powers.
+Dracula attempted to steal the Darkhold from Avengers Mansion, but Doctor Strange teleported it to Castle Mordo in Transylvania.
 There, Strange and his allies—Blade, Frank Drake, and the vampire Hannibal King—used the Darkhold’s Montesi Formula to finally destroy Dracula and all other vampires on Earth (save for King, who was returned to normal human life) and to create a spell by which vampires could no longer exist in Earth’s dimension.
 Due to his vast power and mastery of the occult, Stephen Strange is the only person ever to use the Darkhold physically in casting spells without forfeiting his soul to Chthon.

-Doctor Strange then kept the Darkhold in his Sanctum Sanctorum until the entire house was stolen and removed to the planet Gevaltu by the alien sorcerer Urthona.
-Following a battle with Strange, Urthona used the Darkhold to transport himself magically to a place of safety, taking the book with him.
+Doctor Strange then kept the Darkhold in his Sanctum Sanctorum in Greenwich Village.
+At one point, the entire house was stolen and removed to the planet Gevaltu by the alien sorcerer Urthona.
+Following a battle with Strange, Urthona used the Darkhold to teleport himself magically to a place of safety, taking the book with him.
+However, several months later, Strange discovered the Darkhold among other mystical talismans that Agamotto had collected in his own realm to prevent them from being destroyed during the fight against Urthona.
+Agamotto permitted Strange to take the books and other talismans back to the Sanctum Sanctorum, as long as he promised to take better care of them in the future.

 First Appearance: Marvel Spotlight #4